 The ten measures used in the national RRI matrices are:

 All of the following measures of juvenile court activity were derived from the work of the National Juvenile Court Data Archive (Archive) that is maintained by the National Center for Juvenile Justice.
 Archive data are the basis for the annual Juvenile Court Statistics series that monitors the workloads of the nation's juvenile courts.
 The Juvenile Court Statistics series uses 'case disposed' as the unit of count to describe court workloads.
 A case represents a youth referred to juvenile court for a new referral for one or more offenses.
 The term disposed means that during the year some definite action was taken or some treatment plan was decided on or initiated.
 Under this definition, a youth could be involved in more than one case during a calendar year.
 The Juvenile Court Statistics series develops national estimates of cases handled by U.S. juvenile courts.
-Due to the nature of available data, these national estimates are limited to data in four race groups (i.e., White, Black, American Indian/Alaskan Native, and Asian/Pacific Islander).
+The following race/ethnicity groups are available from this collection: White, Black, American Indian/Alaskan Native, Asian/Pacific Islander, and Hispanic.
 National estimates of delinquency cases processed by juvenile courts in the U.S. are available from Easy Access to Juvenile Court Statistics (http://www.ojjdp.gov/ojstatbb/ezajcs/)

 Developed and maintained by the National Center for Juvenile Justice, with funding from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), Office of Justice Programs, U.S. Department of Justice.